Kubuntu: System requirements

-The desktop version of Kubuntu currently supports the AMD 64 architectures, Intel x86 support was discontinued after the 18.04 release and existing 32-bit users will be supported until 2023.
+The desktop version of Kubuntu currently supports the X86-64 architecture.
+Intel x86 support was discontinued after the 18.04 release and existing 32-bit users were supported until 2023.

+The recommended minimum system requirements for a desktop installation are as follows:

 Deployments

 Kubuntu rollouts include the world's largest Linux desktop deployment, that includes more than 500,000 desktops in Brazil (in 42,000 schools of 4,000 cities).

 The software of the 14,800 Linux workstations of Munich was switched to Kubuntu LTS 12.04 and KDE 4.11.

 The Taipei City Government decided to replace Windows with a Kubuntu distribution on 10,000 PCs for schools.

 The French Parliament announced in 2006 that they would switch over 1,000 workstations to Kubuntu by June 2007.

 A Kubuntu distribution, by La Laguna University, is used in more than 3,000 computers spread in several computer labs, laboratories and libraries, among other internal projects in the Canary Islands.
 Since October 2007, Kubuntu is now used in all of the 1,100 state schools in the Canary Islands.

-The second point release update in February 2021 to Kubuntu 20.04.2 LTS (Focal Fossa) contains all the bug-fixes added to 20.04 since its first release.
-Users can run the normal update procedure to get these bug-fixes.